GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Alan Turing*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts